 Steroid allergy treatment can either be injected or taken orally (in tablet form).
 Each form has pros and cons, but because it is difficult to give cats pills, injectable steroids are often used.
 When injected, the treatment effects can last between one week and six months depending on the particular drug and cat.
 That said, oral steroids in the form of pills make it easier to manage dosage and side effects.
 If side effects appear, you can simply reduce or discontinue treatment (whereas once a steroid is injected, you cannot remove it).
 Short-term side effects of corticosteroid treatment for allergies in cats include increased water consumption and urination, increased appetite and weight gain, depression, and diarrhea.
 Long-term side effects typically result from long-term, high-dose use of steroids and can include immunosuppression, diabetes mellitus, and liver problems among other things.

-For those who can commit themselves to long-term treatment, allergy shots are a promising option.
-More formally known as hyposensitization treatment, allergy shots consist of specific doses/concentrations of the precise allergens your cat is allergic to.
+For those who can commit themselves to long-term treatment, allergy shots or daily oral spray/drops are a promising option.
+Sometimes known as hyposensitization treatment, allergy shots consist of specific doses/concentrations of the precise allergens your cat is allergic to.
 Each week or so, you take your cat to the vet for a shot and, over time, your cat's immune system becomes desensitized to the allergens.
 It can take up to two years to become effective.

 To treat your cat's allergies, you and your vet will have to work together to come up with what works best for your cat's wellbeing and your lifestyle.
 It may take some patience to properly identify your cat's allergies and the ideal balance of treatments, but both of you will be so happy you took the time and energy to do it.